peterdarling/lamp-docker-playground/README.md

 # lamp-docker-playground

-Local LAMP playground php 8.1
+Local LAMP playground for trying out php 8.1 new features and top find out how to use xdebug when running php via docker.

+TODO: instructions